fossabot/hydrusrv/README.md

 __Route:__ `GET /api/files?page=<page>&tags[]=<tag>&sort=<namespace>`

+__Info:__

 The `tags[]` parameter is optional and takes an arbitrary amount of tags (a single tag per `&tag[]=`), each one limiting the result set further.

 The `sort` parameter is also optional and used to sort the results by a given namespace (e.g., files with tag `creator:a` would come before `creator:b` if sorted by `creator`, independent of their ID which is the default sort method).

 Defining a namespace to sort by also limits the set to files that have a tag in that namespace (in addition to any tags already limiting the set via `tags[]`).

+This route returns the same data for each file as when [viewing a file](#viewing-files) but omits the tags to reduce the response size when dealing with possible cases where many files that each have many tags are displayed on a single page.

 __Input:__ None